TheWisp/signals/README.md

 class subsystem
 {
 	//Connects a signal with a lambda capturing 'this'
-	//Saves the connection which gets destructed when this object is deleted. fteng::connection on_game_created = game_created.connect([this](const game& instance)
+	//Automatically disconnects from the signal when this object gets deleted. fteng::connection on_game_created = game_created.connect([this](const game& instance)
 	{
 		std::cout << "Game is created, now we can create other systems!\n";
 	});

 	//Connects a signal with a member function
-	//Saves the connection which gets destructed when this object is deleted. fteng::connection on_game_created2 = game_created.connect<&subsystem::on_game_created_method>(this);
+	//Automatically disconnects from the signal when this object gets deleted. fteng::connection on_game_created2 = game_created.connect<&subsystem::on_game_created_method>(this);
 	void on_game_created_method(const game& instance)
 	{
 		std::cout << "Game is created, now we can create other systems!\n";

+		//disconnects from the signal
+		on_game_created2.disconnect();
 	};
 };
-static subsystem subsystem1;
+static subsystem subsystem_instance;

 // Somewhere else
 int main()